 Step 1: Proof of Effort

-Before applying for an LMIA, the employer must prove that the job position was advertised for at least 4 weeks on different job platforms which serve as proof that no Canadian citizen or permanent resident is ready, willing, and able to fill a specific position in Canada, and so the employer is allowed to hire a foreign worker.
+Before applying for an LMIA, the employer must prove that the position was advertised for at least four weeks on different job platforms, proving that no Canadian citizen or permanent resident is ready, willing, and able to fill a specific position in Canada.
+So the employer is allowed to hire a foreign worker.

 Step 2: Choose a Program

 The employer must choose a suitable foreign worker program that meets the criteria of the job position they are hiring for.
 The TFWP is divided into streams for Higher-skilled workers and Lower-skilled workers.
 It's important to apply to the correct program otherwise the application will be rejected, and the employer will forfeit the $1,000 LMIA application fee.